GET

 Example GET Response with Parameters

-The following example response provides the user with 3 linked actions to buy WIF: a button labeled "$10", another button labeled "$100", a third button labeled "$1,000" and a text input field that allows the user to enter a specific "amount" value that will be sent to the Action API:
+If you inspect "parameters" near the bottom, you'll see there's also a text input field that allows the user to enter a specific "amount" that will be sent to the Action API:

 {